 Crop Production and Management Class 8 Science Chapter 1 as per NCERT Book used in CBSE and other Schools.
 The lesson covers the complete explanation of class 8 Chapter 1 Crop production and management.
 Topics covered are crops, types of crops, agricultural practices and implements used for farming.
-Difference between manures and fertilizers and types of manures have been explained.
+The difference between manures and fertilizers and types of manures have been explained.
 Different techniques of irrigation and ways of crop protection have been discussed elaborately.
 The topic of animal husbandry is also explained in detail.
 The lesson covers all important questions based on crop production and management.
-NCERT solutions to book questions have also been provided for convenience of the students.
+NCERT solutions to book questions have also been provided for the convenience of the students.

 What are crops? | Zaid crops | Fertilizers |